zteo-google/trace-context/spec/20-http_header_format.md

 Implementation should follow the following rules when parsing headers with an unexpected format:
+[TODO: It is not a good idea to do forward-compatibility.
+This may prevent the meaningful introduction of new fields and behavior.
+It is probably a better idea to request that later versions of this standard be backward compatible with older versions.]

 1. Pass thru services should not analyze version.
 Pass thru service needs to expect that headers may have bigger size limits in the future and only